 Even when the manatees are not in abundance, it’s a wonderful way to spend the day.

 Many people don’t realize that LEGOLAND® Florida has made an incredible commitment to preserving the integrity of “Florida’s First Theme Park” — the historic and enchanting Cypress Gardens.
-The beautiful botanical gardens have been restored to pristine condition.
+LEGOLAND® Florida restored the beautiful botanical gardens to pristine condition.
 The collection of native plants, including azaleas and camellias, has been reclaimed and combined with a range of exotic species to create a horticultural masterpiece.
 Still standing guard in the garden is the vast Banyan tree that was planted as a seedling in 1939.

 In addition, LEGOLAND® Florida retains the garden’s main attraction: daily water ski shows, which now feature swashbuckling LEGO® pirates.

 Note: Due to COVID-19, LEGOLAND® Florida has updated policies and procedures.
 Guests must wear masks at all times in all indoor locations and on all rides.
 Guests will be temperature screened upon entering the park, and anyone with an elevated temperature (at 100.4º F or above) will be asked to leave.
 A six-foot distance must be maintained at all times, and indoor facilities will have limited capacity.